-Form 1120-SF must be signed and dated by the administrator of the fund.
-If the fund administrator completes Form 1120-SF, the Paid Preparer spaces should remain blank.
-Anyone who prepares Form 1120-SF but does not charge the fund should not sign the return.
-Generally, anyone who is paid to prepare the return must sign it and fill in the Paid Preparer's Use Only area.
+The return must be signed and dated by the administrator of the fund.

+If an employee of the fund completes Form 1120-SF, the paid preparer spaces should remain blank.
+In addition, anyone who prepares Form 1120-SF but does not charge the fund should not complete that section.
+Generally, anyone who is paid to prepare the return must sign it and fill in the "Paid Preparer's Use Only" area.

-The paid preparer must complete the required preparer information and-
+The paid preparer must complete the required preparer information and:

-- Sign the return, by hand, in the space provided for the preparer's signature (signature stamps and labels are not acceptable). - Provide a social security number (or, if permitted by regulations, an alternative preparer indentification number). - Give a copy of the return to the administrator.
+- Sign the return, by hand, in the space provided for the preparer's signature (signature stamps and labels are not acceptable). - Give a copy of the return to the administrator.